taylor-edwards/layout-patterns/process.md

 Explore this way on your own – [get the bot on Github &rarr;](https://github.com/Rumudiez/Web-Archive-Scraper)

 These films are intriguing.
-They are representative of so many things: of screen sizes, web standards, proprietary format wars, vendor-specific features, visual trends, industry changes, and more.
+They are representative of so many things: of screen sizes, web standards, proprietary format wars, vendor-specific features, visual trends, industry changes and more.
 Significant layout changes are visible and on some of the less active films they are actually very apparent.
 However, the fluctuant content of most websites makes it difficult to examine them closely.

 In order to see these sites’ layouts in a broader, brighter light I needed to simplify the image sequences.
 Referencing low fidelity wireframes, I outlined several screenshots with simple shapes and lines to test readability.
 Going from the minimum up, I took note that block-level shapes weren’t descriptive enough to determine the functionality of a site, but adding too many elements that represented more ornamentation than content brought me back to the previous issue of density.
-I ultimately decided to fill in all advertising spaces, large images, and certain interactable elements with solid colors and to only show lines representing text as headlines, navigation, or similarly emphasized content.
+I ultimately decided to fill in all advertising spaces, large images and certain interactable elements with solid colors and to only show lines representing text as headlines, navigation, or similarly emphasized content.

 [ Layout illustrations ]